postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ## Postman Chrome App

 Postman's Chrome app has been deprecated.
 Although you can still use it, new features and bug fixes are being released exclusively in our native apps.
-We recommend you download the free native app [Postman app](https://www.getpostman.com/downloads/) available for Mac, Windows, and Linux operating systems.
+We recommend you [download the free native Postman app](https://www.getpostman.com/downloads/) available for Mac, Windows, and Linux operating systems.